 Read the descriptions there carefully.
-Note that an A grade is only assigned to work that EXCEEDS expectations, so if you want to get an A in this course, you will need to work hard and go beyond the minimum asked for in assignments.
+Note that an A grade is only assigned to work that EXCEEDS expectations.

 Course Assessments

 After the special work completed in the Getting Started module, assessed work in this class will consist of discussions, exams, reading quizzes and a project.
 Here is some information about each of these.